aluhrs/Optimal_Bike_Share_Locations/README.md

 ![http://sfbikeshare.sfmta.com)](https://raw.githubusercontent.com/aluhrs/Optimal_Bike_Share_Locations/master/images/crowdsourcing.png)

 For my project, I decided I want to help them decide where to put new stations.
-I scraped the data from the crowdsourcing website, and I used the kmeans clusering algorithm to determine new locations.
+I scraped the data from the crowdsourcing website, and I used the kmeans clustering algorithm to determine new locations.

 ###Kmeans Clustering:
 Given a dataset and the number of clusters desired, the data is partitioned into clusters and a single spot is created to represent each cluster.